VUB-HYDR/MeteoSaver/README.md

 # MeteoSaver v1.0

-Here we undertake data transcription of millions of daily precipitation and temperature records collected within the Congo Basin.
+Here we present MeteoSaver v1.0, a machine-learning based software for the transcription of historical weather data.

+## Note: This README is still under development.
+However the code/scripts are up-to-date

 ![](docs/data_rescue_flowchart.png)